d-morrison/IntroStatActivities/11-RG-paired.Rmd

 #### Notes {-}

-To create a bootstrap distribution test, how many cards will you need and how will the cards be labeled?
+To create a shifted bootstrap distribution test,

+\rgi How many cards will you need and how will the cards be labeled?
 \rgs

-What do you do with the cards after labeling them?
+\rgi Why are the data values shifted prior to being written on the cards?
 \rgs

+\rgi What do you do with the cards after labeling them?
+\rgs

-After resampling, what value will be plotted on the bootstrap distribution?
+\rgi After resampling, what value will be plotted on the bootstrap distribution?
 \rgs

 True or false: Bootstrapping can only be used if the sample size is small.